php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 Of the compared approaches, Slim is most different from the proposed factories.
-Most notably, the `Request` implementation contains requirements specific to the framework and are not defined in HTTP Messages specification.
+Most notably, the `Request` implementation contains requirements specific to the framework that are not defined in HTTP Messages specification.
 The factory methods that are included are generally similar with the proposed factories.

 #### 4.3 Potential Issues